-- Serves on Student Welfare committee - Makes weekly class announcements - Communicates class recommendations to the Student Welfare Committee - Communicates Faculty decisions and recommendations to the class - May call a class meeting (scheduled with Student Activities Coordinator one week prior to posting the date and time of the meeting.) - Representatives must commit to attending 80% of Student Welfare meetings - Serve as a member of Grievance Hearing Panel when necessary.
+- 1. Makes weekly announcements to class. - 2.
+Serves on Student Welfare committee. - 3.
+Communicates class concerns to the Student Welfare Committee. - 4.
+Communicates Faculty's decisions and recommendations to the class. - 5.
+Call a class meeting if necessary (scheduled with Student Activities Coordinator one week prior to posting the date and time of the meeting). - 6.
+Serves as a member of the Grievance Hearing Panel when necessary.